February 4, 2022

 - What are my housing priorities?

-- How do I make a smart offer on a home?
+- How do I make an intelligent offer on a home?

 What Is a Home Inspection and Do I Need One?

 After you've chosen a home to buy and placed an offer, it's a good idea to get a home inspection.
-The buyer hires (and pays the fee for) an independent inspector to go into the home and review its condition, inclusive of the following:
+The buyer hires (and pays the fee for) an independent inspector to go into the home and review its condition.
+The home inspector checks:

-- Insects/Rodents (Often a termite inspection is needed or required.)
+- Insects/Rodents — note any infestation.
+Often a termite inspection is required

-- Trees impeding on the property or structures
+- Trees — note any trees impeding on the property or structures

 What Is the Best Mortgage Loan for Me?